 The company is also having an in-house discussion with autonomous delivery partners to figure out the most cost-effective way to successfully deliver to "last miles".

 With Walmart offering simpler ways for customers to complete the process of shopping, orderly and receiving their grocery, it's obviously a step ahead of the competition.

 The new voice command could help shoppers swiftly process their order.

 Yet only a few American use the voice assistant purchase method.
 In a recent survey by e-Marketer, only 5% of the surveyed house uses the voice assistant to make a grocery purchase, smaller when compared with those who use voice command to purchase other products.

 But according to an analyst from Mercato, voice assistance is a life saver for customers who want to make a swift purchase on the go- to quickly have fresh produce delivered to your doorstep”.

 Because Americans are yet to embrace the voice assistant, Walmart is also looking for other technological alternatives to help customers fulfill their grocery order faster.

 For example, in one of their stores, Walmart is testing out an artificial intelligence technology that automatically populates a customer shopping list, using their shopping history.
 They're also testing out a visual search to enhance online grocery shopping.

-John Owen, an associate director at a research firm, said while the overall embracement of voice assistant grocery is still on the low end, Walmart’s new technology may have little to no immediate effect on e-commerce grocery business but as time goes on, the shopper would embrace the invention”.
+John Owen, an associate director at a research firm, said while the overall embracement of voice assistant grocery is still on the low end, Walmart's new technology may have little to no immediate effect on the e-commerce grocery business but as time goes on, the shopper would embrace the invention".